Where Is Sports Betting Legal? State by State Legal Tracker

 ON HOLD – States Where Legal Sports Betting Is On Hold

-After the Murphy vs. NCAA Supreme Court decision opened the door to legal sports betting across the United States, Congress missed their golden opportunity to pass a single set of laws to regulate the new industry nationwide.
+After the Murphy vs. NCAA Supreme Court decision opened the door to legal sports betting across the United States, Congress missed its golden opportunity to pass a single set of laws to regulate the new industry nationwide.

 As a result, bettors in some states have been left on the sidelines while their neighbors have been quick to get in the game.